luthey-schulten-chemistry/LM2.5_doc/README.md

 ## 4. All api function check(Hongyi)

 check all API functions in `jLM`  to make sure it works as it stated.
++ [ ] Add documentation and explanation for CME realted package in API.

 ## 5. RDME functions